 Benchmark Code

-- Step 1 in the above code creates an empty Fade_2D object and makes two important performance settings:
+- Step 1: Create an empty Fade_2D object and configure two important performance settings:

 Fade_2D::setFastMode(bool b)

-enables/disables a triangulation mode that greatly speeds up the triangulation of raster points.Fade_2D::setNumCPU(int numCPU)
+enables or disables a triangulation mode that significantly speeds up the triangulation of raster points.setGlobalNumCPU(int numCPU)

 sets the number of CPU cores to be used.
 The special valuenumCPU=0

-- Step 2 prepares a vector of random points
+- Step 2: Prepare a vector of random points

-- Step 3 inserts the points and measures the triangulation time.
+- Step 3: Insert the points and measure the triangulation time.

-- Compile the Delaunay triangulation benchmark as x64 application in Release mode.
-For better performance and because 32-bit applications suffer from the (MSVC 32-bit) 2GB memory limit.
+- Compile the benchmark as a x64 application in Release mode for better performance and because 32-bit applications suffer from the (MSVC 32-bit) 2GB memory limit.

-- Do you have enough RAM for the benchmark?
-On 64-bit systems you need 212 MB per million points which correspond to 2 million triangles.
+- Ensure your system has sufficient RAM for the benchmark.
+On 64-bit systems, you’ll need 212 MB per million points, equivalent to 2 million triangles.

-- Prevent cpu throttling: Disable energy saving options during the test.
-Furthermore, use the Performance Governor under Linux and if you use a laptop, connect the power cord.
+- Prevent cpu throttling by disabling energy-saving features during the test.
+Under Linux, use the Performance Governor and if you’re using a laptop, ensure it’s connected to a power source.

 The next article Example2 – Traversing teaches you the important basics you need to access specific elements in a triangulation.